Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 "Even you an’ me?"

-*"Especially* you and me."
+"*Especially* you and me."
 She squirmed forward up his back and playfully nipped at his ear.
 "Or is being whacked in the snout with a spatula every time you go to Cimbrean particularly dignified?"

 Daar chittered at that.
 "Guess not.
 ‘Yer right.
 As always."